-Updated April 2021 – Discussions about systemic racial bias have become widespread since the murder of George Floyd during a police arrest in May 2020.
-It is important to bring health care into the conversations on bias.
-In recent years for instance, several studies have raised the striking disparities for the Black community in the field of allergic disease.
+Updated January 2022 – Discussions about systemic racial bias have gained prominence in the past few years, and health care important is an important aspect of these conversations.
+For instance, several studies have raised the striking disparities for the Black community in the field of allergic disease.
 These inequities must be addressed, and made a priority.

 Studies and statistics over the past decade show that African Americans, and especially children, are significantly more likely than white Americans to have food allergies or asthma – or both.
 Food allergies can trigger anaphylaxis, and those with asthma can suffer severe attacks.
 These are serious diseases that require constant management and healthcare guidance – supports that, research shows, are not equally available to the Black community.